 Local Issues Coffee Hour

 Community Partners are invited to campus to engage with students, faculty, and staff through this interactive information exchange..
 This event is best utilized to raise awarenss of your organization and its mission as well as recruit volunteers, interns, and individuals/organizations interested in supporting your mission.
-This event is held in early September in the Plemmons Student Union.
-Students and faculty are welcome to attend.
+This event is held in late August in the Plemmons Student Union, the event is open to all!

 MLK Day Challenge (January)